zju3dv/4K4D/readme.md

 class CustomViewer(VolumetricVideoViewer):
     ...
 ```
-The import will work when actually running the code, but it might fail since some of the autocompletion module [is not fully compatible with the newest editable install](https://code.visualstudio.com/docs/python/editing#_importresolvefailure).
+The import will work when actually running the code, but it might fail since some of the autocompletion modules [is not fully compatible with the newest editable install](https://code.visualstudio.com/docs/python/editing#_importresolvefailure).

 If you see warnings when importing ***EasyVolcap*** in your editor like VSCode, you might want to add the path of your ***EasyVolcap*** codebase to the `python.autoComplete.extraPaths` and `python.analysis.extraPaths` like this: